KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 # Subtree of Another Tree

 ## Approach 1: Brute Force ⭐
-The brute force algorithm is simple: for every node in the big tree s, check if it is the same as the small tree t:
+The brute force algorithm is simple: for every node in the big tree _s_, check if it is the same as the small tree _t_:
 - If the current node in s is equal to t, return true
-- Otherwise, check if the current node's left child is equal to t, and then check if the current node's right child is equal to t
+- Otherwise, check if the current node's left child is equal to t, and then check if its right child is equal to t

 Below, I provide two ways to write this: